elephantscale/es-training-new/course-outlines/machine-learning-engineering.md

 ## Overview

 Machine Learning is all the rage today.
 Most ML courses focus on building models.
-How ever, taking the ML models to production, involves quite a bit of extra work, as illustrated diagram below.
+However, taking the ML models to production involves quite a bit of extra work, as illustrated in the diagram below.

 This course will teach **Machine Learning Engineering** - the process of productionizing, monitoring and managing ML models.